 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board-certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Varicose Veins treatment in NYC?
-Would like to schedule an appointment with an internationally recognized, best dermatologist in New York City, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an internationally recognized, best dermatologist in New York City, Dr. Susan Bard of Manhattan Dermatology Specialists.
+Please contact our Midtown NYC office for a consultation with a cosmetic and laser dermatologist.